 The Marcellus Shale is the largest gas play onshore in the US.
-Located in the Northeast, it supplies the high demand markets along the East Coast.
+Located in the Northeast, it supplies the high-demand markets along the East Coast.
 Most of the basin’s gas is produced through unconventional methods, while the little oil produced is mostly by conventional means.
-Some of the top formations include Onondaga and the Huntersville.
+Some of the top formations include the Onondaga and the Huntersville.

 Marcellus Top Producers

 Problems for Energy Transfer LP continue in Pennsylvania as they are charged with nine accounts of environmental crimes all related to their Revolution natural gas pipeline.
 The pipeline burst in 2018 causing a fire that resulted in damage to nearby power lines, homes, and several acres of forest.
 Energy Transfer is being charged with four accounts of unlawful discharge, two accounts of unlawful pollution and two accounts of unlawful conduct.
 Over the past several years Pennsylvania has fined the company for millions of dollars related to similar issues.

 EQT is one of, if not the largest producer of natural gas in the country.
 A fuel source that is touted as being critical in the energy transition for its low carbon emissions when compared to the more traditional coal and oil.
 EQT is also busy developing other low carbon projects such as hydrogen industrial hubs in and around the Appalachian together with an alliance of companies.
 The alliance will work to decarbonize the industrial sector and be a pioneer for sustainable energy and production systems in the sector.
 Rice, EQT’s CEO, said “U.S. LNG powered by the Marcellus Shale is the biggest green initiative on the planet,” followed by “We shouldn’t be thinking about cutting down LNG exports, we should be thinking about doing more.”